domenicbove/vagrant-confluent/README.md

 ## install vagrant
 brew cask install vagrant

-## only needed for debian 8, skip if otherwise
+## install vbguest vagrant plugin, only needed for debian 8, skip if otherwise
 vagrant plugin install vagrant-vbguest

-## open Vagrantfile and comment in which oc you would like to use for each vm (rhel7 is missing repos)
+## open Vagrantfile and comment in which OS you would like to use for each vm (rhel7 is missing repos)
 ```
 #BOX_BASE1 = "bento/debian-8"
 #BOX_BASE2 = "generic/debian8"